bizmate/docker-compose/README.md

-# docker-compose-git
+# Bizmate docker-compose DIND enviroment with make

-A Docker image for use in CI service such as Gitlab CI.
+A Docker image for use in CI service such as Gitlab CI but that also provides make.

 ## Available software

 - docker
-- git
 - docker-compose
-- envsubst
+- make